Skip to main content

 • Security ComplianceFactors to Assess an Ideal Cloud Provider

-Big cloud service providers, including AWS, Microsoft Azure, Google Cloud, and IBM, have cloud disaster recovery solutions.
-Besides these big firms, medium and small firms offer quality Disaster Recovery-as-a-Service (DRaaS).
+Big cloud service providers, including AWS, Microsoft Azure, Google Cloud, and IBM, offer cloud disaster recovery solutions.
+In addition to these big firms, medium and small firms offer quality Disaster Recovery-as-a-Service (DRaaS).

 Useful Link: What is a Disaster Recovery Plan?
 How Confident Are You in Implementing it?